The Securitisation Law Review: United Kingdom

 Additionally, the insolvency regime is of particular relevance to the structuring of securitisation transactions (see Section V).
-Recent changes to the UK corporate insolvency regime are thought not to impact the majority of UK securitisation structures but will undoubtedly be relevant in relation to the wider universe of corporate entities within a transaction structure.
+Recent changes to the UK corporate insolvency regime4 are thought not to impact the majority of UK securitisation structures but will undoubtedly be relevant in relation to the wider universe of corporate entities within a transaction structure.

 Securitisation regulation in the EU and in the UK

 From 1 January 2019 until 31 December 2020 (the date on which the Brexit transition period is set to terminate), securitisation activity in the UK is governed by Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 (EU Securitisation Regulation).
-From 1 January 2021, the 'on-shored' version of the EU Securitisation Regulation (UK Securitisation Regulation) will govern securitisation activities in the UK.
+From 1 January 2021, the 'on-shored' version of the EU Securitisation Regulation5 (UK Securitisation Regulation) will govern securitisation activities in the UK.

 Although the UK Securitisation Regulation adapts the EU Securitisation Regulation for domestic application in the UK, the changes introduced have been identified as potentially creating a slightly different regime, including: the widening of the definition of 'sponsor' to include both entities located in the EU and outside the EU, the expansion of the jurisdictional scope of the due diligence requirements imposed on institutional investors and the introduction of a parallel simple, transparent and standardised (STS) regime for UK securitisations.
 In transactions with a cross-border element, considerable regulatory uncertainty is expected due to overlapping regulation and unclear scope of application.